wangjing0/CSG_models/README.md

-## For Fig. 6 in "Reinforcement regulates timing variability in thalamus".
-See [RSGP](https://github.com/wangjing0/RSGP) for fitting to the model
+## For Figure 6 in "Reinforcement regulates timing variability in thalamus"

   ### Main
       Simulator.m